havocp/xsbt-wiki/Plugins-Best-Practices.md

 ## Avoid namespace clashes

 Sometimes, you need a new key, because there is no existing SBT key.
 In this case, use a plugin-specific prefix, both in the (string) key name used in the SBT namespace and in the Scala `val`.
-There are two acceptable ways to accomplish this goal:
+There are two acceptable ways to accomplish this goal.

 ### Just use a `val` prefix